mkouhei/komame/docs/source/design-notes.rst

   * This site provides the search form only, but not provide API.
   * The oui.txt has been updated daily, the file size is quite large with more than 3.3MB.
-  * So we obtain the oui.txt in one or more days intervals to be stored in local KVS.
+  * So we obtain the oui.txt once only when komame process start, store the data in memory.

 DNS
 ---